-Our expenditures are subject to additional uncertainties, including the terms and timing of regulatory approvals and the expense of filing, prosecuting, defending or enforcing any patent claims or other intellectual property rights.
+Our expenditures are subject to additional uncertainties, including the terms and timing of regulatory approvals.
 In addition, we may obtain unexpected or unfavorable results from our clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some drug candidates or focus on others.
 A change in the outcome of any of the foregoing variables in the development of a drug candidate could mean a significant change in the costs and timing associated with the development of that drug candidate.
 For example, if the FDA or other regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate, or if we experience significant delays in any of our clinical trials, we would be required to expend significant additional financial resources and time on the completion of clinical development.
 Additionally, future commercial and regulatory factors beyond our control will evolve and therefore impact our clinical development programs and plans over time.